isomerpages/moe-northvistapri/_co-curricular-activities/Overview.md

 At the end of Primary 2, students will be able to choose from ICT & Scholastic Clubs, Uniform Groups as well as the Modular CCAs.
 An option form will be made available at the end of Primary 2 and students will be encouraged to participate in that CCA until they graduate.

 PE, Art & Music teachers will make recommendations to parents based on their day-to-day observations of the students for the Visual, Performing Arts and Sports CCAs.
-Modular CCAs are experiential in nature and exposes students to different Sports or Visual & Performing Arts in a modular format.ct School Admission (DSA).
+Modular CCAs are experiential in nature and exposes students to different Sports or Visual & Performing Arts in a modular format.